Fighting for Faith and Freedom

 Bishop John Fisher fell into disfavor with King Henry VIII when he supported the Queen, Catherine of Aragon, against the unlawful divorce the King sought to obtain from her.
 In defense of the Queen, he declared that he was willing to die to uphold the integrity of marriage.
 He also warned parliament of the King’s encroaching power over the English Church in disregard of Papal authority.

-The King never forgave him for this defiance.
+The King never forgave Fisher for this defiance.
 Despite secret attempts on his life, Fisher preached against divorce from the pulpit at the same time Sir Thomas More, likewise in protest of the King’s actions, resigned from his high office.
 For his rebelliousness to the King, or rather, for his faithfulness to the Church, John Fisher was imprisoned multiple times.
-One of these arrests came about shortly after the King secretly married Anne Boleyn, and just ahead of an official announcement of his divorce from the Queen and Boleyn’s subsequent coronation.
+One of these arrests came about shortly after the King secretly married Anne Boleyn, and just ahead of an official announcement of his divorce from the Queen, and Boleyn’s subsequent coronation.
 After the danger of his outspokenness passed, Fisher was released from prison.

 Not long after this, parliament passed an act that would officially recognize the marriage of King Henry VIII and Anne Boleyn under pain of treason for those who refused to follow suit.
 Fisher refused to comply with this unjust law, and was once again imprisoned in the Tower of London, this time for good.
-While imprisoned the Pope made him a Cardinal, but the King rejected the appointment.
+While imprisoned the Pope elevated him to Cardinal, but the King rejected the appointment.

 Sir John Fisher died on this day, June 22, in 1535 (just two weeks before Sir Thomas More).
 The charge against him was treason, both for refusing to recognize King Henry VIII as sovereign of the Church in England, and for refusing to recognize his preferred marriage as valid.